IPSHA is recognised as the leading independent primary school voice, connecting with and advocating for school leaders.

 The Independent Primary School Heads of Australia (IPSHA) is an Incorporated body of Heads of independent primary schools throughout Australia.
 It provides professional support for its members and their teachers through ongoing learning opportunities and collegiality.
 IPSHA has the capacity to organise numerous educational, cultural, spiritual and sporting events for children in its schools.

 On the national political stage, IPSHA has a voice of influence as a member of peak educational bodies such as APPA.
 The Association also fosters close links with independent school associations in New Zealand, the United Kingdom, the United States of America and International Confederation of Principals.
 IPSHA aspires to empower independent primary school leaders to achieve excellence in the broad education of children.

 - To promote the unique nature and diversity of independent primary schools.

 - To provide collegial support for members.

-- To provide educational opportunities for children.
+- To provide educational opportunities for students.

 IPSHA promotes the unique nature of independent primary education by embracing and nurturing the diversity of educational philosophy among member schools and the Association’s activities to the wider community.

 IPSHA provides collegial and professional support for members and their schools by:

 - fostering quality leadership through professional development and interaction with other educators